bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:38:52

-Well, but if I'm already connected to you, I already, oh, you mean from other channels, not for the ones, yeah.
+Well, but if I'm already connected to you, I already, you mean from other channels, not for the ones, yeah.
 Yeah, well, you may be telling the tower how often you're receiving payments.
 I can roll out the frequency of my own channel.
 I may know other channels you have open because I know your node ID.
 I may know about your private channels.

-Speaker 2: 00:39:12
+Speaker 1: 00:39:12

 So I would still not be able to tie the commitment transaction IDs to the other channels.